SpykeRel04D/next-serverless-blogging-platform-tailwind-aws/README.md

 ```

 Now, we can import this file everywhere were we need it.
 For example, we can start by importing it on our `_app.js` file.

+---

+## Fifth Step: Print the previously created posts on screen

+At this, we just have to fetch the data using our created query **listPosts** of GraphQL API and render it.
+This step is available on the commit: